RaynLight/WalkieTalkie-Software-3.12894-RCE/README.md

 If **you** want to set this up for example please follow these steps
 1. **Download the binary**
-2. Use socat to redirect and fork traffic to the binary:
+2. **Use socat to redirect and fork traffic to the binary:**
 ```
 socat TCP-LISTEN:4444,fork EXEC:<full binary path>
 ```
 3. **Exploit it!!!**

+google-site-verification: googlee3bab511352a1a57.html